Dave Ramsey’s Baby Steps: The Better Version

 4. Invest 15% of Household Income into Roth IRA’s and Pre-Tax Retirement

 Ugh.
 This is the perfect example of over-simplifying with what sounds like a solid rule and making it a general rule for everyone, to their detriment.
+And, it is often one of the biggest problems with personal finance gurus like Dave Ramsey.

 Dave does not mention 401K’s at all in any of his 7 baby steps.
 Why would you put any money into a Roth IRA unless you’ve first completely absorbed your employers 401K match?
 That makes no sense.
 That is free money you are leaving on the table.